trustfractal/did_registry_demo/README.md

 ### Require KYC approval

-An example use case of Fractal's DID Registry list presence is checking wether a user has passed KYC, and if they're of a particular residency or citizenship.
+An example use case of `fractalId` being present in lists is checking wether a user has passed KYC, and if they're of a particular residency or citizenship.

-Here's a stripped down version of what that could look like:
+Here's a simplified example:

 ```solidity
 function buy() external payable {